-Our rowing team trains year round, starting in September and concluding at the ACRA Championship in the middle of May.
+Our rowing team trains six days-a-week from the beginning of school through our ACRA National Championships in the middle of May after classes have ended.
 The season is broken up into three separate sections, each section having a different training focus, but all of them preparing the athlete for rowing and competing at the collegiate level for peak performance in May.

 In early to mid-November focus shifts to land-based training.
 During this time the athletes work to increase their muscular strength and continue to build upon their cardiovascular base which will be crucial to them as they enter into the spring season.
 They do this by utilizing a training program which encompasses a lifting regime and intensive training on the indoor rowing machines.

-The spring season begins in March and runs through May.
+The spring season begins in March usually around our spring break training trip, and runs through May.
 Spring season is the most competitive part of the racing schedule.
 Throughout this time we resume water training where we continue to work on rowing technique and learn how to make use of the strength and cardiovascular endurance built during the winter.
 Spring races cover a distance of 2,000 meters.